 Westover is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maryland.
 With a population of 5,705 people and two constituent neighborhoods, Westover is the 115th largest community in Maryland.
 Much of the housing stock in Westover was built prior to World War II, making it one of the older and more historic towns in the country.

 Housing costs in Westover are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Maryland.

 Westover is a decidedly white-collar town, with fully 91.27% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Westover is a town of professionals, service providers, and managers.
 There are especially a lot of people living in Westover who work in management occupations (17.41%), teaching (13.46%), and office and administrative support (11.89%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 21.08% of the workforce.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 34.36% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Westover is an extremely ethnically-diverse town.
 The people who call Westover home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Westover residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Westover include German, English, Italian, and African.
+Important ancestries of people in Westover include German, Irish, English, Italian, and French.